-- FitSmallBiz.com reviewed more than 90 of the free options and found only five reputable choices:
+- FitSmallBiz.com reviewed more than 90 of the free options and found only seven reputable choices:

 They then reviewed those five on criteria such as the size of their distribution network, level of customization, and ease of use.
 I haven’t tested any of these but you might want to.

 4. “I paid more than $300 to publish my release to one of the paid services and no one has reprinted it.
 What should I do?”

 Be patient.
 The main reason you’re publishing your press release isn’t so media reprint it.
 Few if any will.
 You’re publishing it so it pulls traffic to your website and serves as collateral material for a well-written, customized pitch to a journalist, reviewer, influencer or someone else who can help you.

 5. “What’s the difference between a press release for my book and a pitch?”